The ICS department offers undergraduate degrees in Business Informatics and Computer Science. The

 While most people are familiar with computer science, informatics is less familiar.

 Informatics refers to the application of information systems to a particular domain,

-such as business or health care.
-For example, Business informatics integrates applied
+such as business.
+Business informatics integrates applied

 computer science and business administration into a single field in order to develop

 strategic uses of information technology to address the challenges that businesses face.